 Fruits and vegetables might not be the first foods you think of when dreaming about the holidays, but they are just as important now as any other time of the year.
 Known for their low calories and high amount of nutrients, fruit and vegetables are key components to a healthy lifestyle.
 Here are 10 tips to help you “veg out” this holiday season!

-1. Keep cut vegetables and fruit handy for mid-afternoon snacks, side dishes, lunch box additions or a quick nibble while waiting for dinner.
+1. Keep cut fruits and vegetables handy for mid-afternoon snacks, side dishes, lunch box additions or a quick nibble while waiting for dinner.

 - Red, green, or yellow peppers